zeha/switchportlabel/README.md

 # switchportlabel
-Tool to label switchports on Cisco NXOS and HP Comware7 devices
+Tool to label switchports on Cisco NXOS and HP Comware7 devices.

+Data acquisition is done using PuppetDB for hosts and direct SSH for switches.

 # Quickstart

-* Copy `facter/fibrechannel.rb` into your Puppet setup, so all physical hosts collect the `fc_host` information.
+* Copy `facter/*.rb` into your Puppet setup, so all physical hosts collect the `fibrechannel` and `lldp` information.

 On a sufficiently privileged host, with Python 3 (preferably 3.7):